 In many ways, the old saying “you are what you eat” holds true.
 Nutritionists, more than most, know this is the case.
-As their name implies, nutritionists are experts in nutrition who advise patients on how food and diet can impact their overall health.
-With specialized knowledge in physiology, metabolism, allergies and sensitivities, and the function of the gastrointestinal tract, nutritionists possess a unique perspective that allows them to guide clients in making healthy choices.
+As their name implies, nutritionists are experts in nutrition who advise their clients on how food and diet can impact their overall health.
+With specialized knowledge in physiology, metabolism, food allergies and sensitivities, and the function of the gastrointestinal tract, nutritionists possess a unique perspective that allows them to guide clients in making healthy choices.
 Additionally, clinical nutritionists are able to educate their clients on how food and nutrition can help prevent and manage disease.

 Here are the various ways you can become a nutritionist today.

 Many states don’t regulate the use of this term — anyone with an interest in diet or nutrition can label themselves as such.
 However, uncredentialled nutritionists are unlikely to find work in a medical office or research facility.
 Instead, it is more common that nutritionists pursue higher education as a pathway to certification as a CNS.

 Certified Nutrition Specialists are advanced, credentialed experts who work closely with their clients to effect dietary changes.
 They are qualified to work with people who’ve been diagnosed with obesity, high blood pressure, diabetes, heart disease, as well as disordered eating.
 They’re also able to provide nutrition education and advising to school systems, government agencies, rehabilitation facilities, and community programs.
 Those who earn the CNS board certification pass rigorous standards.
 As such, those who hold a CNS title are in high demand and highly valued by employers.